 Introduction#

 In my work, I mainly participate in the design and implementation of cross-chain projects.
-Because some of the company's solutions are based on the Cosmos blockchain, I have made some modifications to the underlying chain development based on the Cosmos SDK during the project that lasted for more than a year.
+Because some of the company's solutions are based on the Cosmos blockchain, I have made some modifications to the underlying chain development based on the Cosmos SDK in a project that lasted for more than a year.
 I have gained some understanding of its technical implementation.
 However, due to the tight development schedule, I have not been able to have a systematic understanding of the architecture design of Cosmos and the Tendermint consensus mechanism.

 Development of Blockchain Technology#